 Breakfast of Champions for Youth

-For 167 years and counting, YMCA of Reading & Berks County has provided services and programs that teach skills, build confidence, give hope, and change people’s lives.
-As one of the nation’s leading nonprofits, the Y strengthens communities through its intentional focus on youth development, healthy living, and social responsibility.
+For more than 167 years, the YMCA of Reading and Berks County has provided vital programs that teach skills, build confidence, inspire hope, and change lives.
+As one of the nation’s leading nonprofits, the Y strengthens our communities through a clear focus on youth development, healthy living, and social responsibility.

-The strong support of our donors and the organization’s fiscal responsibility make it possible to offer quality programming for every age and stage of life, regardless of one’s ability to pay.
-From infancy and youth to adulthood and senior living, the Y is a model of community health – mentally, physically and emotionally.
+The strong support of our donors and partners makes it possible to offer high-quality programs for every age and stage of life, regardless of a person’s ability to pay.
+From early childhood through adulthood and senior years, the Y is a place for learning, connection, and community health.

 Days